-That means, just like the Honor 10 Lite, the P Smart (2019) has its sights set on pricier mid-range champions like the Nokia 7.1, Motorola One and Honor’s own Honor 8X, as well as slightly cheaper alternatives, such as the Nokia 3.1.
+That means, just like the Honor 10 Lite, the P Smart (2019) has its sights set on pricier mid-range contemporaries like the Nokia 7.1, Motorola One and Honor’s own Honor 8X, as well as slightly cheaper alternatives, such as the Nokia 3.1.
 Plus.

 Price and release date